Partnership between local authorities and the Caen Mémorial museum

 THE CAEN MÉMORIAL MUSEUM – A HIGH-PROFILE PARTNER

-The Civilians in wartime Memorial, initiated and backed by local authorities, led by Pays de Falaise Communauté de Communes (local council community), has the support of a special partner - the Caen Mémorial museum.
+The Falaise Memorial, initiated and backed by local authorities, led by Pays de Falaise Communauté de Communes (local council community), has the support of a special partner - the Caen Mémorial museum.